 What should be kept in mind while planning the event?

 1. Student Talks showcase events should be branded as such and should make use of approved TED-Ed Student Talks logos only.
-Sample event titles include North High TED-Ed Club Day, North High School’s TED-Ed Club Day, TED-Ed Club Day North High, etc. Approved Club Leaders can find more details in their Logo Kit.
+Sample event titles include North High TED-Ed Student Talks showcase, North High School’s TED-Ed Student Talks showcase, TED-Ed Student Talks showcase North High, etc. Approved leaders can find more details in their Logo Kit.

 2. Student Talks showcase events should not require tickets, but your group may ask for suggested donations, the proceeds of which should go directly toward supporting the event and/or future group activities.